 Discovered a low risk high return massive undervaluation with the GGBs trading in the low teens but with a fair value in the mid-80s, and with a low risk downside scenario indicating at least a doubling of investment in the near term.
 Of note, Japonica purchased its GGBs from those considered to be among the best and brightest bond investors in the world.

-Building the largest superstructure team in Japonica’s history exceeding 230 best in sector professionals to create extraordinary value by correcting the systemic misconception through education and convincing Greece key stakeholders, including the Troika and all major Greek political parties, to embrace the best practices of public financial management and a major bond repurchase.
+Building the largest superstructure team in Japonica’s history exceeding 230 best in sector professionals to create extraordinary value by correcting the systemic misconception through education and changing the culture based views of Greece key stakeholders, including the Troika and all major Greek political parties, to embrace the best practices of public financial management and a major bond repurchase.
 Accomplished what was considered impossible by building Greece and peer country government balance sheets by analytical triangulation of over 100 primary and official secondary sources covering up to 20 years of data.
 See Superstructure Teams example.

 Education through public media is an important tool for our transformational investments.
 Japonica consistently and repeatedly went both vertically and horizontally within media organizations from fact checker to editorial boards.
-For example, our GGB related public service education campaign was both global and micro-focused, and generated a roughly estimated 2.8 billion gross impressions.
+For example, our GGB related public service education campaign was both global and micro-focused, and generated more than 3 billion gross impressions.